 One of those stories was Maurice Level's Le Baiser dans la nuit – “The final kiss”.
 Like many other stories by Level – who was among the most prominent writers of the so-called “Conte Cruel” (cruel story) genre of fiction – the Final Kiss was also performed as a play, at the famous Parisian theater of the Grand Guignol.
 The Final Kiss is a story about the aftermath of an attack by vitriol.
 A mistress horribly deforms her ex-lover, when he announces that he will abandon her.
-She is then sent to court, and would have been placed behind bars for a large number of years, or possibly even for the remainder of her days, if it didn’t, curiously, happen that her own victim came to court to defend her!
+She is then sent to court and would have been placed behind bars for a large number of years (or possibly even for the remainder of her days) had not her own victim come to court to defend her!

 The sad and deformed spectacle of that man did manage to convince the judges to let his ex-mistress go.

 Read More From Owlcation

 The man, now with a horribly disfigured face, and also entirely blind – because the vitriol burned his eyes, replacing them with frightening scar tissue – communicated with the woman's lawyer, and asked that she would meet him for one last time.
 The woman accepts the invitation since her lawyer advises her that it would be problematic if she didn’t.
 She arrives at her ex-lover's house, where – at first – all lights have been turned off, in order that his hideous form won't be visible.

 She never saw him while he was speaking in court – she couldn’t bear looking at him.
 Now, in his house, where they are alone, she still wouldn’t wish to see his form – but keeps telling him how grateful she is, and how filled with remorse she is for what she did to him.
 The man seems to not want to hear more of this and simply says that he too was to blame for what happened.
 The woman is moved by his words, and now regards him as a nearly saintly figure, a paragon of almost otherworldly kindness!